-Being attentive in language and non-language based communication: Looking at the person and making affirmative vocalizations such as "uh-huh" or "Oh, I see."
-May repeating something someone has said to make sure you understand what they are saying "Your case manager hasn't called you back yet and this has been very frustrating for you."
+- Being attentive in language and non-language based communication: Looking at the person and making affirmative vocalizations such as "uh-huh" or "Oh, I see."
+May include statements such as "Your case manager hasn't called you back yet.
+You look like you are frustrated about this."